Allergy Blood Testing

-Other types of allergy tests may be performed by exposing a person to different substances under careful medical supervision (see Common Questions #1).
-The usefulness of these tests, however, can be affected by skin conditions, such as significant dermatitis or eczema, and by medications, such as histamines and some anti-depressants.
-With some tests there is also the potential for severe reactions, including one that may be life-threatening such as anaphylaxis.
-In these cases, the allergen-specific IgE antibody test may be ordered as an alternative, as it is performed on a blood sample and does not have an effect on the person being tested.
+Other types of allergy tests may be performed by exposing a person to different substances under careful medical supervision.
+The usefulness of these tests, however, can be affected by skin conditions, such as significant dermatitis or eczema, and by medications, such as antihistamines and some anti-depressants.
+With some tests there is also the potential for severe reactions, including for example, anaphylaxis, which can be life-threatening.
+In these cases, the allergen-specific IgE antibody test may be ordered as an alternative, as it is performed on a blood sample.

 When is it ordered?

-One or more allergen-specific IgE antibody tests are usually ordered when a person has signs or symptoms that suggest an allergy to one or more substances.
+One or more allergen-specific IgE antibody tests may be ordered when a person has signs or symptoms that suggest an allergy to one or more substances.
 Signs and symptoms may include:

 - Red itchy eyes